jsmith/jml/README.md

 ### Report
 1. Description of the learning ca.jacob.cs6735.assignment.utils.algorithms you implement.
 1. Description of the datasets you use (number of examples, number of attribute, number of classes, type of attributes, etc.).
-1. Technical details of your implementation: pre-processing of dataSet sets (discretization, etc.), parameter setting, etc.
+1. Technical details of your implementation: pre-processing of dataset sets (discretization, etc.), parameter setting, etc.
-1. Design of your programming implementation (dataSet structures, overall program structure).
+1. Design of your programming implementation (dataset structures, overall program structure).
 1. Report and analysis of your experimental results.

 ### Submission